orangejuice/orangejuice.github.io/source/_posts/2020-02-17-explore-oracle-cloud.md

   Memory usage: 39%               IP address for ens3:    10.0.0.6
   Swap usage:   0%                IP address for docker0: 172.17.0.1
 ```

+There are lots of other free service providers that are also available on the Internet [2].

+Have to say that being a developer today is so enjoyable and lucky.
+I didn't see any other fields that are so openable, so available,
+and meanwhile, so developed, so advanced and stands in the front of the era.

+It's a real community that are not separated by geolocation or the power, and see changes happened everyday here.

+It's the nearest place to see the future coming.

+It's the best time for each developer to do whatever he/she wants.

 #### Block Storage, File Storage and Object Storage
 A question should be wrote down, it is about what's the difference of these